 I’m guessing that you probably are (if not, you’re most-likely part of a cult following in a different area of your life!)

 And I can guarantee, that the root of your ‘cult following’ is exactly the same as everyone else’s.
 Shortly, I’m going to share that reason, and explain how you can apply it to your business (hopefully, without the mass suicides)…

-…but first, let’s discuss the benefits of ‘cult branding’.
+…but first, let’s discuss the benefits of being a ‘cult brand’.

-Brands with cult followings have incredibly loyal customers.
-That means a wave of seriously cool advantages:
+The Benefits of Being a Cult BrandCult brands have incredibly loyal customers.
+That means a wave of seriously cool advantages.Click To Tweet

-To put it simply, by creating a cult brand, you’ll be free from price-wars, competitors product releases, bad reviews killing your company, excessive marketing spend AND, you’ll make more money.
+To put it simply, by being a cult brand you’ll be free from price-wars, competitors product releases, bad reviews killing your company, excessive marketing spend AND, you’ll make more money.

-This cult branding thing doesn’t sound too bad, eh?
+This cult brand thing doesn’t sound too bad, eh?

 To understand what cult brands all have in common, let’s take a look at a few:

-So, now you’ve seen some examples of brands with cult-followings, can you tell what they all have in common?
+So, now you’ve seen some examples of cult brands, can you tell what they all have in common?